Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 ### Contact form

 - Try to submit the empty form and verify that an error message about the required fields appears.
-Try to submit the form with an invalid email address and verify that a relevant error message appears.

-## Personal testing

-- Asked friends to go through the website and see how they feel it works.
-Users indicated that the writing on the landing page was difficult to read with the background image and this prompted the edit of it.

 ## Deployment

+GitHub Pages
+- The project was deployed to GitHub Pages using the following steps...

+1.Log in to GitHub and locate the GitHub Repository 2.At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3.Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4.Under "Source", click the dropdown called "None" and select "Master Branch".
+5.The page will automatically refresh.
+6.Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 - Committing every few lines of code.
-Pushing the code to Github at the end of each writing session.
+- Pushing the code to Github at the end of each writing session.
-Currently, the deployed version is the finished version.

 ## Credits